 The Maillard reaction, named after the French naturalist Louis Camille Maillard, is responsible for the delicious crust and the wonderful scent of roasted or fried meat.

-Searing meat at high temperatures (300 to 360 degrees Fahrenheit, 150 to 180 degrees Celsius) combines natural sugars found in cells with amino acids (organic molecules that make up proteins).
-Searing meat gives the crust its color and creates tasty flavors and delicious smells.
+Searing meat at high temperatures (300 to 360 degrees Fahrenheit, 150 to 180 degrees Celsius) combines natural sugar contained in the cells with amino acids (organic molecules that make up proteins).
+Searing meat gives the crust its color, creates tasty flavors and delicious scents.

 Searing meat at high temperatures can also be harmful.
 Sugars and amino acids react and form so-called heterocyclic aromatic amines that can increase the risk of cell changes.
 Do not char meat.